neerajnagar26/neerajnagar26/README.md

 - Graduated with a solid academic background in electronics engineering from the Indian Institute of Technology (IIT) BHU in 2020.

 💼 **Professional Background**
-- Contributed significantly to Samsung's research and development projects as a Software Engineer for nearly three years.
+- Contributed significantly to Samsung's research and development projects as a Software Engineer for three years.
 - Co-authored three research papers and filed four patents.
 - Topics explored include:
   - Optical image stabilization
-  - Photography rules
+  - Image enhancement
-  - Audio equalization
+  - Hyperlapse video stablization
   - Macrophotography

 <!--